 Thai Arabica cherries are handpicked and then brought to the elephants.
 The Black Ivory coffee company assures that each meal, prepared for the individual elephant contains carefully planned mixture of various foods to provide the elephants with their favorite foods and nutrition at the same time.

 And then?
 The fermentation process starts.
-Similarly to kopi luwak, the digestive enzymes of the elephants break down coffee’s protein.
-The beans are, along with other foods in elephant’s stomach, digested within 15 to 70 hours, says Wikipedia.
+Similar to kopi luwak, the digestive enzymes of the elephants break down coffee’s protein.
+The beans are, along with other foods in the elephant’s stomach, digested within 15 to 70 hours, says Wikipedia.

 What’s the taste of elephant dung coffee?

 If you browse reviews and testimonials, this coffee is rated higher than the average kopi luwak.
-It’s said to be very smooth but without any bitterness, we’re used to with regular cups of coffee.
+It’s said to be very smooth but without any bitterness, which we’re used to in regular cups of coffee.

 In other words, elephant coffee has a mild cherry flavor with notes of cacao or chocolate (to each their own), spice, and even tobacco or leather.
 It’s quite delicate; some say it resembles tea more than coffee when it comes to its complexity.